act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-is-distinguishable-be4d0c.md

 ---
 id: be4d0c
-name: Inline link has either distinguishable style not based on color (hue) alone or content that indicates it is a link
+name: Inline link has either distinguishable style not based on color (hue) alone or is identified by the word link
 rule_type: atomic
 description: |
-  This rule checks that inline links are distinguishable from the surrounding text through a difference in style not based on color (hue) alone or have content that indicates they are links.
+  This rule checks that inline links are distinguishable from the surrounding text through a difference in style not based on color (hue) alone or are identified by the word link.
 accessibility_requirements:
   wcag20:1.4.1: # Use of Color (A)
     forConformance: true